farhanarahaman976/B8-Adiba/README.md

 pnpm dev
 # or
 bun dev

 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Then, open your browser at http://localhost:3000 to view the result.

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.
+## 📁 Project Structure

-[API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.
+pages/index.tsx: Start editing this file to change the homepage.
+The page auto-updates as you save.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) instead of React pages.
+pages/api/hello.ts: API route example, accessible via http://localhost:3000/api/hello.

-This project uses [`next/font`](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+All files in the pages/api/ directory are treated as API routes instead of React pages.

 ## Learn More